Qiskit/qiskit-qasm3-import/README.md

 ## Installation

-Install the latest release of `qiskit_qasm3_import` package from pip:
+Install the latest release of the `qiskit_qasm3_import` package from pip:

 ```bash
 pip install qiskit_qasm3_import